Abigail-Woolf/Neural_Network/README.md

 From the firm’s business team, I received a CSV containing more than 34,000 organizations that have received various amounts of funding over the years.
 Within this dataset are a number of columns that capture metadata about each organization such as the following:

+EIN and NAME—Identification columns

+APPLICATION_TYPE—Firm application type

-EIN and NAME—Identification columns APPLICATION_TYPE—Alphabet Soup application type AFFILIATION—Affiliated sector of industry CLASSIFICATION—Government organization classification USE_CASE—Use case for funding ORGANIZATION—Organization type
+AFFILIATION—Affiliated sector of industry

-STATUS—Active status
-INCOME_AMT—Income classification
+CLASSIFICATION—Government organization classification

-SPECIAL_CONSIDERATIONS—Special consideration for application ASK_AMT—Funding amount requested
+USE_CASE—Use case for funding

+.
+.
+.

 IS_SUCCESSFUL—Was the money used effectively
 ## Contents
 Folder | Description